 - Joshua Mitts, Associate Professor of Law, Columbia Law School

-Moderated by Abigail Zwick, Class of 2022 (GWNY), President, Banking and Securities Law Society and Christopher P. Healey, Counsel, Simpson Thacher
+Organized by Abigail Zwick and Co-moderated by Tolulope Awoyomi, LLM ' 20, and Christopher P. Healey, Counsel, Simpson Thacher

 Tuesday, February 23rd